How Long Does Truck Driver Training Take?

 US Truck Driver Training School - Its 160 hour CDL training program is designed to prepare students for the minimum entry-level requirements for obtaining their Class-A CDL license.
 School located in Michigan.

-The above list is a sample of our partner schools; all schools are not listed here.
-Find a CDL school near you.
+Explore more of our partner schools and find a CDL school near you.